rust-lang/rfcs/text/0000-pipe-in-patterns.md

 }
 ```

-The solution to this would be to allow for `|` to be used within tuples.
+The solution to this would be to allow for `|` to be used within patterns.
 This
 will significantly reduce how much boilerplate is required to have conditional
 matches with tuples.